Matthew Liu

 My name is Matthew Liu.
 I am an Honors Mathematics Student at the University of Waterloo (2025-present), with previous university-level experience and credentials at Harvard University in 2024.

-I am currently the 32nd-ranked cuber in Canada for solving the Rubik's Cube in the Fewest Moves, with a result of 29 moves.
+I am currently the 10th-ranked cuber in Canada for solving the Rubik's Cube in the Fewest Moves, with a result of 25 moves.

-I am also a classically-trained pianist, having obtained my ARCT certification in 2024 from the Royal Conservatory of Music (RCM), a world-renowned music school based in Toronto, Ontario, Canada.
+I am also a classically trained pianist, having earned my ARCT certification in 2024 from the Royal Conservatory of Music (RCM), a world-renowned music school based in Toronto, Ontario, Canada.

 I am an ambitious, motivated, and hard-working individual with a diverse set of credentials and experiences.
-This website aims to capture my life, work, and way of thinking from both the professional and personal sides of me.
+This website aims to capture my life, work, and way of thinking from both professional and personal perspectives.

 I am a resident of Waterloo, Ontario, Canada, the greatest city in the world.

 I am always looking forward to new opportunities.
-Please feel free to contact me using the various links and buttons in this website or my contact page.
+Please feel free to reach out to me using the various links and buttons on this website or my contact page.
 I'm looking forward to meeting you!

 Click on the button for more details